AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/environments.rst

 Environments
 =======================

-This section describes the different categories of environments available in URBAN-SIM.
+This section describes the different categories of environments available in UrbanVerse.

 Environments for RL Training
 ----------------------------